Top 150 Frequently Asked Core Java Interview Question

 150. What is the memory mapped buffer in Java?

-OS will also take care of writing content to be written on the file.
+OS will also take care of writing content within the file.

 Java is a programming language that doesn’t need any introduction, this is the leading programming language in the world.
 Core Java is nothing but the combination of all foundational components of Java.
 Core Java is widely preferred as back end system considering its robustness, flexibility and architecture.